 def _map_validation_error_to_category(exc: ValidationError) -> ErrorCategory:

-"""Deterministic mapping from Pydantic errors to taxonomy."""
+"""Deterministic mapping from Pydantic v2 error types to the taxonomy."""

 for err in exc.errors():